 ASCII export produces an output file containing only plain ASCII characters.
 This is the simplest and most direct text output.
 It does not contain any Org markup.
 Latin-1 and UTF-8 export use additional characters and symbols available in these encoding standards.
 All three of these export formats offer the most basic of text output for maximum portability.

 On export, Org fills and justifies text according to the text width

 Org exports links using a footnote-like style where the descriptive

-part is in the text and the link in a note before the next heading.
+part is in the text and the link is in a note before the next heading.

-Text @@ascii:and additional text@@ within a paragraph. #+ASCII: Some text #+BEGIN_ASCII All lines in this block will appear only when using this back-end. #+END_ASCII
+Inline text @@ascii:and additional text@@ within a paragraph. #+ASCII: Some text #+BEGIN_EXPORT ascii Org exports text in this block only when using ASCII back-end. #+END_EXPORT

 #+ATTR_ASCII: :width 10 -----